ciph-io/ciph-core/doc/data-format.md

 passwords but for optimal security this is not recommended.

-Each container has a random 16 byte salt that is used both to derive the encryption key from the password using PBKDF2 and as the initialization vector (IV) for encryption.
+Each container has a random 16 byte salt that is used both to derive the encryption key from the password using PBKDF2.

 PBKDF2 is used with 100,000 rounds to derive the encryption key from the password.

 Any extra `data` or `meta` blocks have their own random encryption keys that are stored in the container `head`.

+The initialization vector (IV) used for encryption is the first 16 bytes of an SHA-256 hash of the key.

 [AES-CTR]: https://tools.ietf.org/html/rfc3686